 - “I am a rather shy person.”
-No matter the gender of the speaker, when you use “a person” to refer to yourself, it is always feminine.
+No matter the gender of the speaker, when you use the French noun « une personne » to refer to yourself, it is always feminine. (see this article for more on determining the gender of French nouns).
 If you are a shy person, letting the person that you are speaking with know can help them understand how you are around people better.

 “Je suis une personne très extravertie.”

 - “I am a very extraverted person.”
 If you are traveling alone in a French-speaking country, for example, and tell someone you have just met that you are extraverted, they may be more inclined to have you meet their friends.

 - “I consider myself to be open-minded.”
 Using the phrasing “Je me considère” may be a more humble and appropriate way to say you are open-minded, otherwise it can sound a bit assertive.
 “Je me considère” is a very eloquent French phrase to know in general when you are describing yourself.

 “On me dit souvent que je suis une personne drôle."

 - “I am often told that I am a funny person.”
 Be careful not to switch up the wording by saying “une drôle de personne,” which would translate closely to “a weird person.”
 Although used less commonly, this phrasing can be used to switch up from the usual “Je suis…” formulation.